 When hackers attacked nearly two dozen government entities in Texas with ransomware in August 2019, it made worldwide headlines.

-But what's coming out now is much more valuable for cybersecurity leaders and teams.
+But what's come out since that time is of value value for cybersecurity leaders and teams.

 5 lessons from Texas ransomware attack